-Usukan Wrecks, Wreck Diving in Kota Kinabalu with Borneo Dream
+Usukan Wrecks, Wreck Diving from Kota Kinabalu, Sabah, Borneo

 Fancy a scuba diving adventure?
 Then go Wreck Diving from Kota Kinabalu with Borneo Dream - Your only quality choice for wreck diving in Kota Kinabalu.
 Go on a scuba diving trip, or diving trips, to the three, large Usukan Bay World War II Japanese wrecks.
 Wreck diving on the ‘Usukan Wreck’, ‘Upside-down Wreck’ and the ‘Rice Bowl Wreck’ is an awesome scuba diving experience.